Lecture Circuit: Continuity and cultural references

 Angela said she sold Andy's engagement ring on eBay, an online auction website.
 Creed gives Andy romantic advice and says, "This is how I got Squeaky Fromme", a reference to the Manson family member who tried to assassinate U.S. President Gerald Ford.
 A picture of President George W. Bush appears on a fake three-dollar bill Creed gives Jim to pay for the party.
 Creed suggests Kelly watch The Bonnie Hunt Show, a syndicated talk show hosted by actress Bonnie Hunt.
 Andy puts Splenda, an artificial sweetener, into Stanley's coffee because he has adult onset diabetes, a disorder characterized by high blood glucose.
 Andy sings Julia a song by Feist, the Canadian singer and songwriter, after he spots a Feist CD in her car.
 Michael takes a document file from Holly's computer that was created with Microsoft Word, the Microsoft word processing program.
-Pam said she hates the notion of even Al-Qaeda hating her, a reference to the Islamist terrorist organization that organized the September 11 attacks against New York City.
+Pam said she hates the notion of even Al-Qaeda hating her, a reference to the Islamist terrorist organization that committed the September 11 attacks.
 Kelly confesses she went to juvenile detention in Berks County, Pennsylvania, at age 14 for doing something "like Thelma & Louise, but with a boat", a reference to the 1991 road movie starring Geena Davis and Susan Sarandon on the run from their troubled, caged lives.
 Jim said during a birthday trip to a museum at age seven, his father bought him a plastic toy triceratops, a three-horned dinosaur from the Late Cretaceous Period, which Dwight insists is not a good dinosaur.
 Pam remembers the name of one audience member by comparing her to k.d. lang, the Canadian singer known for her extremely short hair.